In Squarespace, there are two main ways to customize how text looks:

 The Text Block doesn't have an editing function to underline text.
 If you’re comfortable using HTML, you can do this using a Markdown Block or Code Block.
 Please note that we don't provide support for advanced modifications like these.
 Review our Custom code FAQ for more details.

-In the Style Editor, select the color tweak that corresponds with the text group you want to edit.
+In Site Styles, select the color tweak that corresponds with the text group you want to edit.
 For more detailed steps, visit Changing colors.

-In the Style Editor, select the text group you want to edit, and then click the Font drop-down menu to select a new font.
+In Site Styles, select the text group you want to edit, and then click the Font drop-down menu to select a new font.
 For detailed steps, visit Changing fonts.

-In the Style Editor, select the Letter Spacing tweak to change the space between letters.
+In Site Styles, select the Letter Spacing tweak to change the space between letters.

 When setting the letter spacing: